Materials-Consortia/OPTIMADE/optimade.md

 ```
 respectively, as specified in section [5.2.
 The Filter Language Syntax](#h.5.2).

-The text in this section describes how the API handles properties that are null.
+The text in this section describes how the API handles properties that are `null`.
-It does not regulate the handling of values inside property data structures that can be null.
+It does not regulate the handling of values inside property data structures that can be `null`.
-The use of null values inside property data structures are described in the definitions of those data structures elsewhere in the specification.
+The use of `null` values inside property data structures are described in the definitions of those data structures elsewhere in the specification.

 ## <a name="h.3.4">3.4.
 Index Meta-Database</a>